bentheiii/WhetStone/README.md

 ```
 Tally combines the simplicity and fluidity of LINQ with the efficiency of a single-enumeration loop.
 ## V: Many, Many Extension Methods
-This library features a lot of extention methods that you never knew you needed.
+This library features a lot of extension methods that you never knew you needed.
 Designed to make the code more readable, usable, and efficient.
 Here are some examples:
 ```csharp
 var lists = new []{range.Range(10),range.Range(12,22),range.Range(0,100,10)};
 lists.Select(a=>a.Count).AllEqual(); //checks that all members of an enumerable are equal